Descending into the Modular Bootstrap: Surveying the Space of Low CFTs

 For this survey, we follow a similar approach as in \Sec{hunting_strategy}, just with an additional constraint on the spectral gap.
 We consider 10 equally-spaced values for the central charge:

 and 15 equally-spaced values for the spectral gap $\Delta_{\rm gap}$:

 for a total of 150 configurations.
-The only thing that really limits how finely we scan is computational time, since as we saw from the parameter uncertainty studies in \Figs{n1mm_uncertainty}{campaign_uncertainty_109}, $c$ and $\Delta_{\rm gap}$ can be individually constrained to less than a part per million.
+The only thing that really limits how finely we scan is computational time, since as we saw from the parameter uncertainty studies in \Figs{n1mm_uncertainty}{campaign_uncertainty_109}, $c$ and $\Delta_{\rm gap}$ can be individually constrained to less than a part per million. \footnote{In preliminary studies that scan the central charge very close to $c = 1$, we find that the bounds on $\Delta_{\rm gap}$ become less stringent.
+This is consistent with the expectation that one should be able to find solutions to the truncated modular bootstrap equations by deforming a free boson theory to have $c = 1 +\epsilon$ along with corresponding $\mathcal{O}(\epsilon)$ changes to the operator dimensions, though this strategy requires $\epsilon \lesssim 10^{-2}$.}

 To fix the spectral gap $\Delta_{\rm gap}$, we force the first non-vacuum primary to have: